railwayapp/docs/src/docs/develop/variables.md

 title: Variables
 ---

-Service variables are provided whenever you build, deploy, or run `railway run`.
-When defined, they are made available to your application at runtime as environment variables.
+Variables provide a powerful way to manage configuration and secrets across services in Railway.
+When defined, they are made available to your application at build and runtime as environment variables.

-Variables are made available in the following scenarios:

-- The build process for each service deployment.
-- The running service deployment.
-- The command invoked by `railway run <COMMAND>`
-- The local shell via `railway shell`
+Variables generally represent key-value pairs that store data needed by your services which you do not want to keep in code, like secrets or configuration values.

+In Railway, there is also a notion of configuration variables which allow you to control the behavior of the platform.

+## Types of Variables

+There are four main types of variables in Railway -
+- **Service-level variables** are configured in your services' settings.
+- **Shared variables** are configured in your projects' settings and can be made available to any service in specific project.
+- **Railway-provided variables** are set by Railway to provide metadata about the environment, project, or service.
+- **User-provided configuration variables** are a group of reserved variables that change the behavior of Railway when set.

 ## Defining Variables

+Variables can be defined and managed from within your project canvas - either in your Service settings or Project settings.

+### Service-level variables

-Variables can be added via the Railway Dashboard by navigating to a service's "Variables" tab.
+Define variables for individual services by navigating to a service's "Variables" tab.

 <Image src="https://res.cloudinary.com/railway/image/upload/c_scale,w_2026/v1678820924/docs/CleanShot_2023-03-14_at_12.07.44_2x_rpesxd.png"
 alt="Screenshot of Variables Pane" layout="responsive"
 width={2026} height={933} quality={100} />

-You can view all variables for the current environment using the [Railway CLI](/develop/cli) with `railway variables` and change the environment with `railway environment`.
+Click on `New Variable` to enter your new variable into a form field or use the `RAW Editor`.

-### Raw Editor
+#### Raw Editor

 If you already have a `.env` file, or simply prefer to edit text, the Raw Editor can be used to edit variables in either `.env` or `.json` format.